TAMUSHPE/tamushpe-guides/docs/shpeathon26/designPhase/deliverables.md

 ## Resources for Design

 There is also something called wireframing which would be amazing when demonstrating your product.
 Linked below is a long video showing how to use Figma and wireframe an app.
-You can skip through this to learn of find a shorter video.
+You can skip through this to learn or find a shorter video.
 [HERE.](https://youtu.be/_jmFuGs5cPo)

 Linked below are some good tools that can be used for both the design and presentation.